gSchool/ngcounter/README.md

 Some guidelines:

-1. Your final app should be responsive and well designed.
-No ugly apps; sculpt your CSS and HTML.
+1. Your final app should be responsive and well designed and Bootstrap is included.
+No ugly apps!
+Sculpt your CSS and HTML.
 2. You can use your own CSS designs or a framework of your choice.
 3. Be creative by adding your own features, such as sound effects, gifs or interesting layouts!